 Our verdict on the AT2020

 For all things considered, the AT2020 is a fantastic microphone.
-While there are better microphones in the world, at $100, the AT2020 delivers a performance well beyond its price.Check availability, prices, and deals: SweetwaterAmazon
+While there are better microphones in the world, at $100, the AT2020 delivers a performance well beyond its price.Check availability and price: SweetwaterAmazon

 Polar pattern and frequency response